‘Our children have been set back by two years’: In Mumbai, another round of online classes begins

 Her husband, Bablu Singh, who worked as a personal driver to a businessman in Juhu before the pandemic, was summarily sacked following the imposition of the lockdown.
 “I couldn’t find a job for months.
 My relatives kept urging us to return to Motihari, but where are the jobs in Bihar?” he asked.
 “I took out a personal loan last year to tide over the crisis.
 I am now being harassed over missing a repayment installment.”

 Earlier this year, Singh hired an auto-rickshaw which he now drives for a ridesharing app.
-He works for 14-15 hours everyday.
+He works for 14-15 hours every day.
 “After accounting for fuel, rent for the room and the autorickshaw, we barely get by,” he said.
 “What if one of us falls sick?”

 His wife was emphatic about the larger loss her family faced: “Already our kids have limited opportunities.
 These two years will set them back in a big way.”